RobinSetsuna/Code-Warehouse/Bank-Simulate-System/README.md

 # Bank-Simulate-System
 ##### Another classmate and I together accomplished this system when I was studying programming as an amateur.
 It is a course-project for Introduction to Computing and How to Program.
 The project was written by programming language C and used EasyX graphic library to realize graphic display.
 The project is intended for practicing strategic algorithm and process simulation.
 The following functions are accomplished.
-1)Queueing strategies,bank service simulation<br/>
+1)Queueing strategies, bank service simulation<br/>
 2)Number-generating machine and VIP identity certification<br/>
 3)If the bank is not on duty, number-generating must be stopped and all the existing clients must be served before shut down.<br/>
 4)Recording log file<br/>

 #### Queueing strategies are as follows:
-The foundamental strategy is FIFO, the first arrived must be served first.
+The fundamental strategy is FIFO, the first arrived must be served first.
 ###### Strategy1: VIP-Only strategy
 VIP window only serve the VIP client.
 ###### Strategy2: Non-VIP-Only strategy